dlschwartz/2019cHIST630/schematron.markdown

 ### <a name="namespaces"/>Namespaces
 Schematron rules can be embedded in a TEI ODD file but we have to be careful about namespaces.
 The first thing we want to do is modify the default namespace declarations in our Schematron file.
-Additing
+Adding
 ```<sch:ns uri="http://www.tei-c.org/ns/1.0" prefix="tei"\>``` as the
 first child element of the root will help us avoid namespace errors.
 It will require that the rules we write have the "sch:" namespace before